Table of Contents

 Reducing how much time you spend using electronic devices can help you to manage your sleep cycle.
 However, it is only one of several factors that impact how restful your sleep is.

 Since studies about the impact of blue light, often from digital devices, began appearing, many news stories have frantically suggested that blue light can cause blindness.
 Researchers at the University of Toledo (UT) found that body cells, including photoreceptor cells in the retina, could be killed by blue light.
 In comparison, red, yellow, and green light did nothing to these cells.

 The research team added that vitamin E could protect against this problem.
 As we age, we are less able to metabolize vitamin E, and our immune systems become suppressed, so our ability to fight blue light’s damage goes down.
-This may suggest a link between age-related macular edema and blue light exposure, but it is still nothing to worry about during young adulthood and middle age.
+This may suggest a link between age-related macular degeneration and blue light exposure, but it is still nothing to worry about during young adulthood and middle age.

 Blue Light Is Also Good for You

 Exposure to blue light is important for our brain chemistry and overall health, so constantly blocking sources of this light could be detrimental.
 Studies on the effects of blue light have found it can:

 - Improve cognition.

 People who have seasonal affective disorder (SAD), a form of depression that typically becomes worse during the winter months, often use blue light therapy to ease their symptoms.
 Specialized light therapy boxes emit a significant amount of HEV rays, so people with SAD feel like they have had more exposure to regular sunlight.